Samelot/openbuttkiss/README.md

 1. Download openbuttkiss.

-1. In terminal, cd to the plugin folder and run:
+1. In terminal, cd to the plugin folder and run `npm install`.

-    `npm install`

 1. Follow one of the methods below to set up the plugin with a Photoshop Generator.